 The naloxone in the drug is meant to protect it from abuse, as it precipitates withdrawal in those who crush and snort it in an attempt to get high.
 Becoming addicted to the substance means you have been abusing it regularly and are likely already struggling with a serious opioid addiction syndrome.

-Many people reportedly abuse Suboxone by injection or by taking it with benzodiazepine, both of which are extremely dangerous and could lead to a number of other severe side effects.
-For this reason, it is necessary to seek professional addiction treatment for Suboxone abuse but to also take a medication as part of that program.
+Many people reportedly abuse Suboxone by injection or by taking it with benzodiazepine, both of which are extremely dangerous and could lead to several other severe side effects.
+For this reason, it is necessary to seek professional addiction treatment for Suboxone abuse.
+Your treatment team will likely recommend taking a MAT maintenance medication to help you overcome your Suboxone addiction.

 Why Do I Need Medication for Suboxone Addiction?